 B2B e-commerce isn’t exclusive anymore.
 Anything can be sold online, so long as there’s a demand for it and there’s a suitable platform to support it.

-Here at Sana, we’ve worked with clients from a wide range of industries.
-You can find a more detailed overview of these industries on our website.
-Just to give you a general idea, here are some of biggest industries that are already benefitting from e-commerce:
+Here at Sana Commerce, we’ve worked with clients from a wide range of industries.
+To give you a general idea, here are some of the biggest industries that are already benefiting from e-commerce:

-Fashion and apparel: You want an online sales channel that works perfectly for your seasonal items, ensures your clients always have quick access to NOOS essentials, and looks incredible at all times.
+- Fashion and apparel: You want an online sales channel that works perfectly for your seasonal items, ensures your clients always have quick access to NOOS essentials, and looks incredible at all times.
 Whether your focus is B2C or B2B, integrated e-commerce is the solution.
-Find out how aden + anais are taking advantage of e-commerce.

 The approach that most B2B e-commerce solutions adopt is one that builds the system from the ground up, without ERP integration.
 When it comes to Sana, that’s not the case.

 Your ERP’s already up and running, and it works great, so why fix what’s not broken?
 We use your ERP as the foundation for our software and integrate our solution into it.
 If your ERP is already doing it, we don’t develop it again.
 So you can rest assured that there’s less opportunity for errors and more room for efficiency and profit for your business.